Inner-Heaven/cavity/README.md

 ## Cavity

 Very small library to create files.
 It's an alternative to macOS's `mkfile(8)` that works on everything that has rust's std.
-I have no idea how fast or perfomant this is, so good luck.
+[Unlike](http://blog.metaobject.com/2017/02/mkfile8-is-severely-syscall-limited-on.html) `mkfile` this uses configurable chunksize and has default of 512Kb.

 ## Installation